 It has already been mentioned that the programming for the 3 software modules will be programmed using Python scripting.
 The sensors will be programmed using C programming.
 The selected use of programming languages was chosen due to simplicity, past minor and contemporary experience.

 However, it was important to address every key element explicitly and comprehensively, in order to harmoniously combine all components.
 The remainder of the project should unfold and progress naturally, without any hindrances or further difficulties.

+With a working and fully documented Functional Specification, this should act as a guidance, in building the system incrementally and in a systematic manner.